 San Juan Island is known for its safe and scenic bike routes.
 If it’s a good work-out through picturesque farmland and panoramic views of the snow-covered Olympics over the wild Straight de Juan de Fuca you’re looking for, you will find it here!
-We at the Earthbox Inn & Spa provide you with a safe place to lock up your bike, steer you to our good friends at Island Bicycles if you are renting or need repairs on your gear, and help you plan your trip.
-Alternatively, if you just want a quick spin around town or a short ride in the country, check out our beach cruisers--always free for our guests.
+We at the Earthbox Inn & Spa provide you with a safe place to lock up your bike, steer you to our good friends at Meat Machine Cycles if you are renting or need repairs on your gear, and help you plan your trip.

 Pear Point Loop, 5.8 miles – The “Fun Family” Ride